Devireddy Sudheer Reddy

-Devireddy Sudheer Reddy (born 27 July 1962) is an Indian politician elected to Andhra Pradesh Legislative Assembly in 2009 and Telangana Legislative Assembly in 2018 for the Lal Bahadur Nagar constituency.
-Reddy won the seat against Mudda Ram Mohan Goud of TRS by 17,848 votes, with the former polling 113,980 votes and the latter 96,132.
+Devireddy Sudheer Reddy (born 27 July 1962) is an Indian politician from Telangana.
+He is a three time Member of Legislative Assembly from Lal Bahadur Nagar Assembly constituency.

+Early life and education

+Reddy is from Lal Bahadur Nagar in Hyderabad.
+He married Kamala and they have two children.

+Career

+Reddy started his political career by becoming the youngest elected member of Municipal Corporation of Hyderabad from Malakpet constituency in 1986.

+He then became the first MLA from Lal Bahadur Nagar Assembly Constituency after the delimitation in 2009.
+He won the election by polling a total of 67510 votes.

+He was elected for the second time winning the 2018 Telangana Legislative Assembly election from Lal Bahadur Nagar Assembly constituency.
+Reddy polled 113,980 votes and defeated his nearest rival Mudda Ram Mohan Goud of BRS by 17,848 votes.
+Goud pulled 96,132 votes.
 Previously, he served as the Chairman of the Hyderabad Urban Development Authority from 2004 to 2008.
-He was appointed Musi River Development Front Corporation Limited Chairman by Telangana government in February, 2020 for a period of three years.
+He was also appointed Musi River Development Front Corporation Limited Chairman by Telangana government in February, 2020 for a period of three years.

-Background

-Reddy was the youngest elected member of Municipal Corporation of Hyderabad from Malakpet constituency in 1986.

-He is the first M.L.A.
-(Member of the Legislative Assembly) of the L.B.
-Nagar Constituency.
-L.B.
-Nagar, as a separate constituency emerged in 2009 polls of Andhra Pradesh after the delimitation exercise.
-He won the election with a total of 67510 votes.

 Works as Chairman of the HUDA

 Reddy spearheaded the planning and implementation of the Outer Ring Road.

 He spearheaded the planning, implementation, and completion of the P V Narasimha Rao expressway, which is India's longest at 11.6 kilometers.

 Reddy led several agitations for shifting of the garbage dump yard from Autonagar.
-In 2003, he requested then combined Andhra Pradesh Congress Legislature Party (CLP) leader Y. S. Rajasekhara Reddy to visit the dump yard.
-The entire garbage generated by the twin cities used to be dumped in a 40-acre dumping yard in an area of Autonagar.
+In 2003, he requested the then combined Andhra Pradesh Congress Legislature Party (CLP) leader, Y. S. Rajasekhara Reddy, to visit the dump yard.
+The entire garbage generated by the twin cities used to be dumped in a 40-acre dumping yard in the Autonagar area.
 Over one lakh people in the nearby 20 colonies and 10 villages were suffering from dangerous health hazards, and deaths in the region increased.
 Y. S. Rajasekhara Reddy raised this issue in an assembly session.
 Sudheer Reddy, after becoming the HUDA chairman, passed orders to shift the Autonagar dump yard from Hyderabad.

 Reddy took initiatives to protect the environment and lakes by installing sewage treatment plants.
 He said that sewage generated from the colonies in Madhapur and Jubilee Hills had flowed into the lake for years, polluting Durgam Cheruvu.

 He has taken up initiative of plantation drive in 11 mandals, covering 109 panchayats outside the municipal corporation limits of Hyderabad.
 As a part of this program, two lakhs plants were planted in record time.